KashaVarya/Ini-Data/README.md

 _Second step:_

 Put all your .ini files in folder with name 'data'.
+Your files should to be in cp1251 or utf-8 encoding!

 _Third step:_